Jason Miyares: Virginia House of Delegates

 In 2015, Miyares ran for the Virginia House of Delegates' seat being vacated by Bill DeSteph, who ran successfully for the Virginia State Senate.
 Unopposed in the June 2015 Republican primary, he defeated Democrat Bill Fleming in the November 2015 general election.
 He was the first Cuban American elected to the Virginia General Assembly.
 He was reelected in 2017 and 2019.
 He served on three committees: General Laws, Courts of Justice, and Transportation.
 Miyares also served on the Virginia Board of Veterans Services and as Chairman of the Commission on Equal Opportunity for Virginians in Aspiring and Diverse Communities.
-He was the 2018 and 2019 "Legislator of the Year" by the College of Affordability and Public Trust and 2018 "Legislator of the Year" by the Hampton Roads Military Officers Association.
-In 2019 he received the "Action Award" by the Safe House Project.
+Miyares was the 2018 and 2019 "Legislator of the Year" by the College of Affordability and Public Trust and 2018 "Legislator of the Year" by the Hampton Roads Military Officers Association.
+In 2019, he received the "Action Award" by the Safe House Project.

-Miyares voted against the Medicaid expansion bill (HB 5001) in the 2018 legislative session.

 He endorsed Marco Rubio in the 2016 Republican presidential primaries, and was Rubio's Virginia campaign co-chairman.
 In 2016, amid the Cuban thaw, Miyares criticized Governor Terry McAuliffe's outreach to Cuba.
 Miyares introduced a non-binding resolution (H.J.
 1777) in 2016 condemning the Boycott, Divestment and Sanctions movement.

+In November 2018, an amendment proposal from Miyares was placed into the Constitution of Virginia that allows spouses of veterans with disabilities who have died to receive a full property tax exemption on the home they live in if they choose to relocate.
+In August 2019, Miyares offered HB 4031, a red flag law bill.
+Miyares believes his "bill has a balance of due process and constitutional rights while keeping guns out of the hands of those who can be dangerous due to mental health."
+In October 2019, Miyares said he planned to reintroduce "legislation that would allow the state to work directly with the Army Corps of Engineers on large flooding mitigation projects."

-Miyares opposes abortion, with exceptions in cases of rape, incest, and protecting the life of the mother.
-He supports the death penalty, and opposed the decision to abolish capital punishment in Virginia in 2021.
-In 2020, Miyares opposed legislation to increase the minimum wage in Virginia.
+Miyares authored two bills in 2019 that became law: one that allowed public colleges and universities to offer scholarships for students in foster care and another that required public colleges and universities to hold a public comment period at Board of Visitors (BOV) meetings when tuition increases were proposed.
+In March 2020, Miyares opposed legislation to increase the minimum wage in Virginia.
 In August 2020, he offered HB 5037, a bill that would grant immunity, except in cases of willful misconduct or gross negligence, to public officials and businesses who followed public health measures to prevent the transmission of COVID-19.
 In September 2020, Miyares voted against legislation to authorize local governments to remove Confederate monuments on public property.

-Virginia attorney general
+Miyares opposed the decision to abolish capital punishment in Virginia in February 2021.